HomeRight ArrowNCAAF

 OK, now to the actual stats.

-Connelly and Football Outsiders boiled down the success of a football team into five factors.
+Football Outsiders boils down the success of a football team into five factors.

 • Efficiency (Success Rate)